Here are some of the frequently asked questions we get at CRIPtic

 - Technological – websites not being accessible via screen-reader, online events relying on people being able to see and hear everything currently going on and not providing audio-description and captions/BSL.

-- Attitudinal – assumptions that because of your ‘impairment’ you can’t do a particular artform, like be a blind aerialist (Tito Bone), or that it will be impossible to accommodate someone with your impairment in a project
+- Attitudinal – assumptions that because of your ‘impairment’ you can’t do a particular artform, like be a blind aerialist (Tito Bone).
+These could also be people saying it’s impossible to accommodate someone with your impairment in a project

-Why do you prioritise people facing the highest access barriers
+Why do you sometimes prioritise people facing the highest access barriers

 All deaf and disabled people face access barriers within the industry, and we design CRIPtic Arts’ projects with the intention of reaching everyone.
 However, we also recognise that whether due to unmet access needs, some people will face barriers that others don’t.
 These might include